-Residential Septic Pumping Services
+Septic Pumping and More

 About Septic Systems

-Alongside septic tanks, which capture waste water, your property may have a leach field (or “drain field”) or an aerobic treatment system.
+Alongside septic tanks, which capture waste water, your property may have a leach field (or “drain field”), or an aerobic treatment system.
 Aerobic systems treat waste on-site, so that reclaimed, treated water can be pumped to an irrigation system or to an outlet feeding away from the site.
-Leach fields, on the other hand, spread wastewater into soil onsite.
+Leach fields, on the other hand, spread wastewater into the soil onsite.
 This wastewater will already have had sludge and solid waste removed via the septic tank.
 Both aerobic systems and leach field systems require pumping and maintenance to keep sludge levels low, and to keep their unique systems operational.

 The largest sector of the septic tank pumping industry is residential septic infrastructure, and B & B Pumping has been serving the septic tank pumping needs of homeowners in the area since 1958.
 It’s important to ensure that a professional is taking care of this system, to ensure that it doesn’t back up or break down.

 Nearby trees are liable to reach your septic system.
 If you have trees that are near your septic tank, your leach field infiltrator, or your aerobic treatment tanks, these roots may penetrate the walls of tanks, or the pipes leading to and from the tanks.
 Tree roots naturally grow towards moisture, and once they reach a tank or pipe, small tendrils can grow into them, and over time, grow into a big problem.
 It’s best to ensure that you don’t plant trees near your septic system to prevent problems down the road.